herrwinfried/BepInExModFiles/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 - When performing a custom emote, all players will see the same emote.
 <br><br>

+## Everyone is not Synced! (optional)

+- Sharing everything can be disabled in the config.
+- If disabled, each player will have their own rotation of emotes in the store.
+- Purchasing emotes will only unlock for you.
+- Each player will have their own reserve of emotes credits.
+The amount of emote credits you earn will NOT be reduced.
+- You will still be able to see other players' emotes, and even sync with them! (if you enabled syncing emotes that are not unlocked in the config)
+- <strong>This feature may currently have bugs, as it changes the organization of unlocked emotes and emote credits, and how the game saves/loads unlocked emotes during the session.</strong><br> If you do run into any bugs, please post the issue(s) on the Lethal Company Modding Discord, or on the Github!
+<br><br>

 ## Emote Loadouts

 - Emote loadouts are now included to the left of the radial menu.